Exact Computational Analyses for Adaptive Designs

 University of Michigan

-Keywords: constrained dynamic programming, path induction, adaptive sampling procedure, design of experiments, sequential allocation, backward induction, bayesian design, multiple objective criteria, controlled clinical trial, adaptive allocation, stochastic optimization, computational learning theory, bandit problem
+Keywords: constrained dynamic programming, path induction, response adaptive sampling procedure, design of experiments, sequential allocation, backward induction, bayesian design, multiple objective criteria, controlled clinical trial, adaptive allocation, stochastic optimization, computational learning theory, bandit problem

 Complete paper.
 This paper appears in Adaptive Designs, N. Flournoy and W.F.
 Rosenberger, eds., IMS Lecture Notes--Monograph Series 25, 1995, pp. 223-237.